qiboteam/qibolab_platforms_qrc/README.md

 ```sh
 export QIBOLAB_PLATFORMS=~/qibolab_platforms_qrc
 ```
 The last step needs to executed for every new terminal instance.
 To avoid having to do this, in linux you can add the above command to your `~/.bashrc`.
+Note that commands added to the `.bashrc` take effect from the next terminal instance, not the current.

 The `main` branch of this repository should contain the latest available platforms.
 If your platform is in a branch other than `main`, in addition to the above steps, you need to switch your local `qibolab_platforms_qrc` repository to your branch.